tanvirnwu/Brain--Tumor--Classification/Readme.md

 - PyTorch

 ## Models
-Here I showed several pretrained classification models such as:
+I use the following models to classify Brain Tumor:
 - AlexNet
 - MobileNetV2